 When concerns are observed by the city staff, they are equipped to mitigate the issues quickly.
 Observations of a potential illicit discharge or other stormwater concerns, either received by city staff or through Report-A-Polluter, are investigated and tracked through photographs and reports.
 Determined by the nature and severity of the issue, violation notices or fines may be issued.
-Inspections will be added to CityWorks to be tracked in the future.
+These complaints and observations are not currently tracked by location to develop trend data.